SgrAhmet/NameGuess/README.md

-# Hangman
+# NameGuess
 ## Description
-Project aims to create a Hangman Game with pure css.
+Project aims to create a NameGuess Game with pure css.

 ## Project Skeleton
 ```